-As good as a dedicated development team approach is, it is not a one-stop solution.
-Sometimes this strategy won’t beat the benefits of an in-house team.
+Despite all the benefits of dedicated development team, it is not a one-stop solution.
+Sometimes this strategy won’t beat the advantages of an in-house team.
 And in other cases, it won’t provide sufficient savings compared to other outsourcing strategies.
 Here are a few examples:

 - Remote work disrupts the project.
 Sometimes remote collaboration, even though possible thanks to the abundant tools and communication platforms, disrupts the working process and doesn’t let the project progress at the pace it could.
 This is a case for the projects that require the development team to physically be on-site, collaborate with domain experts regularly, or work with unique hardware that cannot be shipped to other locations.

 - A domain is too complex.
 A handful of projects cannot be delegated to outside providers because domain knowledge transfer is too hard or risky (e.g. relates to national security).